microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 contents of the padding between the end of the matrix and the 16-byte boundary, so developers should not use this padding space for anything else.

-If any part of the matrix write is out-of-bounds, the whole operation is skipped.
+When the **matrix resource** has bounds checking, if any part of the matrix write is out-of-bounds, the whole operation is skipped.

 Not all combinations of vector element type and matrix interpretations are supported by all implementations.
 [CheckFeatureSupport] can be used to